 Why does my dog pull more outside than at home?

-How to stop dog pulling on lead
+How do I stop dog pulling on the lead?

 Can older dogs learn loose lead walking?